franquitt/intellisite_challenge/README.md

 The description of the challenge is in the folder **requirements**.

 ## Get started
-Edit the docker compose file at the root and mount your anomaly json file in the backend container.
+Edit the docker compose file at **/docker/dev** and mount your anomaly json file in the backend container.
 By default, the *events.json* file of the activity is already mounted.
 Example: